 - You may also need building permits depending on your housing situation and area you live in.
 Most single family homeowners can tackle this DIY without having to pull permits.

-- An exterior door or double doors will need a different tutorial than this one.
+- An exterior door or double doors will need a different tutorial than this one because exterior walls can be thicker than the standard interior wall and may need different framing.

 While moving an interior door isn’t a difficult task, it is one that you need to be precise about.
 Take your time to make sure you don’t run into any issues.